Skip to main content

 SHORT ANSWER

-Swap your API key for a sk_test_ key and point the SDK at Base Sepolia.
-Mint test USDC with sandbox.fundAgent, drive payments deterministically with sandbox.simulatePayment, and tunnel your local webhook through ngrok.
-The sandbox mirrors live's response shapes so a flow that passes in test reliably passes in production - exercise the failure paths, not just the happy one.
+Swap your API key for a sk_test_ key - that alone puts you on Base Sepolia.
+Fund the agent's wallet from the public Base Sepolia USDC faucet, make a real test payment with payments.create (test funds, no real money), and tunnel your local webhook through ngrok.
+The response shapes match live, so a flow that passes in test passes in production.
+Exercise the failure paths, not just the happy one.

 PREREQUISITES